Border Crossing & Visa Run: Nicaragua to Costa Rica

 Unlike Nicaragua, Costa Rica does not charge an entrance or exit fee.
 However, it seems to us that the government is trying to compensate for that revenue by requiring you to purchase the bus ticket.

-We distract a police officer by asking him if we can take a photo.
-In exchange for a quick little chat we avoid having to walk further into Costa Rica.
-We walk back the way we just came from and get in line on the opposite side of the immigration building.
+We start walking back the way we just came from and get in line on the opposite side of the immigration building.

 We enter the building that we just left and fill out another immigration form.
 This time it’s to leave Costa Rica.